The Value of Peer Review

 Validating scientific results benefits everyone, from the scientists doing the work to consumers like you who eventually hear about the research on the evening news.
 Let's look briefly at the value peer review brings to various stakeholders:

 - For other scientists, peer review acts as a mechanism to help prioritize what they read.
 Considering there are 21,000 scholarly peer-reviewed journals available, this is a significant benefit for the average overworked scientist [source: Sense About Science].
-By focusing only on the top four or five journals in his field, a scientist can assume he's reading the most important papers of the highest quality.
+By focusing only on the top four or five journals in their field, a scientist can assume they're reading the most important papers of the highest quality.
 It's sort of like using the New York Times bestseller list to determine which novel you're going to read next.

 - For nonscientists, peer review acts like a quality standard that helps make sense of scientific claims.
-Those claims -- about everything from health care remedies to vacuum cleaners -- fill news stories, TV ads and Web sites.
+Those claims — about everything from health care remedies to vacuum cleaners — fill news stories, TV ads and websites.
 Ethical and conscientious writers and producers will indicate whether research cited in an article or ad has been published and provide the name of the journal.
 By making sure scientific claims are based on research published in a respected, peer-reviewed journal, consumers can feel a measure of protection against hucksters trying to use "science" to sell their products.